-• How do you think Lan is feeling at the end of the story?
+- How do you think Lan feels when Dog jumps on her lap? - How do you think Lan is feeling at the end of the story?
 How do you know?

 - Can you retell the story? - Which part of the story did you like the most?